 Bastei, which means “bastion”, refers to these jumbled, towering rocks that once formed a part of the defensive barrier for nearby Neurathen Castle.
 They were, by far, the best photography spot during our entire Bohemian and Saxon Switzerland Park trip.

 Bastei rock formations have attracted travelers for more than 200 years now.
 And the prime attraction, within the mountain formations is Bastei Bridge — a sandstone bridge which connects the giant formations and gives fantastic views of the mountains around and the Elbe River below.

 Probably the most-visited single site in the entire park, the stone bridge now links the “mainland” – with its hotel, restaurant, and gift shop selling glass art – to an outcropping of vertical rocks where the 18th-century Neurathen Castle once stood.

-The Rock Formation was first identified in 1592, but was publicly acclaimed in and after 19th century, as more and more tourists visit the place and spreading the word around.
-Initially a wooden bridge was built here, which was later replaced by the current sandstone one.
-Steps were also built later in the time to make it more easily accessible.
+The Rock Formation was first identified in 1592 but was publicly acclaimed in and after the 19th century, as more and more tourists visit the place and spread the word around.
+Initially, a wooden bridge was built here, which was later replaced by the current sandstone one.
+Steps were also built later in time to make it more easily accessible.

 Though it is possible to tour Bohemian and Saxon Switzerland Park on your own, I chose to do a day tour, from Prague, due to limited time.
 I booked my tour with a company called Northern Hikes and can recommend them for a similar tour.

 That’s all in this Bohemian and Saxon Switzerland Park blog.
 Since I have not covered many places in the Czech Republic, other than this and Prague, I am pulling this article from the internet on top places to visit in the Czech Republic.
 The article talks about the 39 best places across the Czech Republic.